 All successful initiatives start with a thoughtful plan and a clear definition of what success will look like.
 At this stage, stakeholders are identified, needs are assessed, and resources are examined.
 It is not uncommon for this stage to take longer than expected.
-The end product should include a strategic plan with expected outcomes and a clear underTechnology is foundational to a solid knowledge management system.
-It is important to remember that it is merely a warehouse that collects and compiles data from many sources and displays the information at your fingertips, it cannot completely transform information to knowledge.

-standing of the resources needed to successfully complete the project.
+The end product should include a strategic plan with expected outcomes and a clear understanding of the resources needed to successfully complete the project.
 In addition, the plan should identify how the knowledge management system supports and links to the overall strategy of the organization.
 In other words, what is the relationship between the knowledge management strategy and your business objectives?